 Yes.
 As a member of Caritas Internationalis, one of the world's largest and most effective emergency networks, whenever or wherever disaster occurs, Caritas can respond almost immediately – using local church structures to deliver relief (food, water, medicine, shelter) – to people in need.

 For example, in 2011 East Africa began experiencing its worst drought in 60 years.
 Caritas Australia has worked in this region for many years, and had staff on-the-ground providing food, water and humanitarian assistance.

 Yes.
-Our team of global education advisors are available to assist schools, education offices, universities and community groups.
+Our team of Justice Educators are available to assist schools, education offices, universities and community groups.
 Our educators speak to groups and run workshops and seminars about issues surrounding aid and development; raising awareness of the interconnection between poverty, oppression and injustice.
 We also produce a range of resources for teachers and students.

 Explore our social justice resources for schools: primary, secondary.

 The aim of our First Australians Program is to work in solidarity with Aboriginal and Torres Strait Islander organisations.
 We support a variety of programs that assist First Australians, such as improved living conditions, community self-reliance, respecting and strengthening Indigenous identity and spirituality, and assisting with the preservation of language and culture.
 We also work to promote reconciliation between Indigenous and non-Indigenous Australians.

 Our 2012 campaign Walk As One: Connecting with our World’s Indigenous Peoples is an extension to this idea on a global scale.